Europe’s Energy Transition in 2026: Why EVs Are Becoming Critical Grid Assets

 The Scale of the Opportunity

-Combined battery capacity – more than all grid storage deployed globally today
+Combined battery capacity by 2030 – more than all grid storage deployed globally today

 If even a fraction of this charging demand becomes flexible and coordinated: